-There are currently four life-professed members of the Community resident at the Abbey (and one living elsewhere); and there are two members in First Vows.
+There are currently five life-professed members of the Community resident at the Abbey (and one living elsewhere).

 - Rt Revd Dom Giles Hill OSB, Abbot

 - Very Revd Dom Andrew Johnson OSB, Prior